XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 ### ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) `Electricity`

-      Since the telephone’s advent over 100 years ago, the dominant way to “wire” the home involved the use of copper cabling.
+      Since the telephone’s advent over 100 years ago, the dominant way to “wire” the home involved the use of copper wire.
       The copper phone wire is perfectly adequate for a voice signal, which is what it was intended for.
-      An Ethernet cable, but the downside is you get signal lost if your a certain distance away.
-      The upside is that it's cheap.
+      Copper wire is used to transmit binary messages using electricity - a voltage on the wire means one state, and no voltage means the other.

 ### ![#0099ff](https://placehold.it/15/0099ff/000000?text=+) `Light`